Morrisons shares jump 30% after CD&R approach rebuffed

-LONDON, June 21 (Reuters) - Shares in Morrisons (MRW.L) opened up 30% on Monday on hopes private equity firm Clayton, Dubilier & Rice (CD&R) might raise its proposed offer for the British supermarket group or flush out interest from other possible suitors.
+LONDON (Reuters) - Shares in Morrisons opened up 30% on Monday on hopes private equity firm Clayton, Dubilier & Rice (CD&R) might raise its proposed offer for the British supermarket group or flush out interest from other possible suitors.

-On Saturday Morrisons, Britain's fourth largest grocer by sales after market leader Tesco (TSCO.L), Sainsbury's (SBRY.L) and Asda, said it had rejected a proposed 230 pence a share cash offer worth 5.52 billion pounds from CD&R, saying it "significantly undervalued" the group and its future prospects. read more
+On Saturday Morrisons, Britain’s fourth largest grocer by sales after market leader Tesco, Sainsbury’s and Asda, said it had rejected a proposed 230 pence a share cash offer worth 5.52 billion pounds from CD&R, saying it “significantly undervalued” the group and its future prospects.

 Morrisons’ shares were up 54.75 pence at 233.55 pence at 0711 GMT.